Any or all correspondence to the AFI Conservatory Faculty, please direct to the Admissions Office at [email protected].

 Senior Manager, Admissions and Recruitment

 Murrin was born and raised in Scranton, Pennsylvania, home of THE OFFICE.
 She earned her BA/MA in History from the University of Scranton.
-After working in historical preservation for the government, she transitioned into community development and neighborhood revitalization.
-While working to revitalize a neighborhood in Scranton, Murrin won three statewide community development awards: 2012 and 2014 Best Neighborhood Event and 2014 Best Physical Design Storefront for Historic Preservation.
-In 2014, Murrin moved to Los Angeles to escape the brutal Northeast winters and has been working at the AFI Conservatory as the Enrollment Services' Manager of Operations.
+After graduate school, she worked in the historic preservation field, community development, and neighborhood revitalization.
+While working to revitalize a neighborhood in Scranton, she won three statewide community development awards: 2012 and 2014 Best Neighborhood Event and 2014 Best Physical Design Storefront for Historic Preservation.
+In 2014, Murrin moved to Los Angeles to escape the brutal Northeast winters and has been working at the AFI Conservatory since.
+She has presented at NAGAP's annual conference and hosted a webinar for them about alumni engagement in the admissions process.
+In her free time, you can find her on a yoga mat or engrossed in a book.

 Associate Dean, Production, and Director, First Year Production Services